Data Centers in Lviv

 Natural Disaster Risk

-The primary natural hazards for the region are moderate and include:
+Key natural risks for the region include: